Every state has access to a health insurance Marketplace, also called an Exchange.

 Basic coverage.
 The U.S. government sets basic guidelines for essential benefits.
 Every health plan sold in the Marketplace has to offer them.
 They include emergency care, pediatric care, maternity care, lab testing, and more.

 Protections.
-There are upper limits on how much you have to spend before your insurance company starts paying toward your care.
-No plan can charge more based on your health or whether you're a man or a woman.
+There are many new protections under the law.
+Some include upper limits on how much you have to spend before your insurance company covers the cost of all of your care.
+Also, no plan can charge you more for insurance coverage based on your health or on whether you're a man or a woman.

 Four levels of coverage.
-To make it easier to compare plans, every Marketplace will rank the types of plans according to the level of benefits they offer, from platinum (the most) to bronze (the least.)
+Every Marketplace will rank the types of plans according to the level of benefits they offer, from platinum (the most) to bronze (the least.)
 There's also a special plan for young adults.

 How many insurance companies can sell?
 Some states, like California, are limiting the number of insurance companies selling on their Marketplace.
 They hope it will improve the quality of the plans offered.
 Other states are taking a different approach.
-For instance, Colorado will allow any insurance company to sell plans.
+For instance, Colorado allows any insurance company certified as a Qualified Health Plan to sell plans.